False Claim Act and Personal Injury Claims

 The purpose of the False Claim Act was to deputize members of the public, granting them temporary authority to act in place of the U.S. Government to bring a suit against anyone who attempted to swindle the Government by promising them goods they did not own.
 This deputized entity, known as a relator, was promised half of the damages in the event that a False Claim was successfully proven.
 In 1863, President Abraham Lincoln signed the act into effect, and since that time, it has been used to successfully argue cases of fraudulent sales to the U.S. Government.

 Jed Dietrich, Esq., recognized as a New York Super Lawyer, is well acquainted with the often-calamitous effects of personal injury.
-He has represented countless clients over the years, attaining over $175,000,000 in verdicts and settlements for his personal injury clients.
+He has represented countless clients over the years, obtaining over $175,000,000 in verdicts and settlements for his personal injury clients.
 If you believe that you or a loved one have been the victim of personal injury in Buffalo, New York, do not hesitate to reach out to the Dietrich Law Firm P.C. at 716-839-3939 or by filling out the online consultation form.What Is A False Claim?

 If an individual or entity enters into a contract with the Government to deliver a particular service or product they do not perform or possess, they are making a false claim.
 Under the stipulations of the False Claim Act of 1863, the Government is within its rights to pursue legal action against the individual or entity.

 A private citizen, known as a relator or whistleblower, may choose to bring a false claim suit against an individual if they discover fraud.
-Known as a qui tam proceeding, from the Latin “he who sues on behalf of the king,” the relator can bring a false claim suit to the attention of the Government, after which one of two things will happen.
+Known as a qui tam proceeding, which comes from Latin meaning “he who sues on behalf of the king,” the relator can bring a false claim suit to the attention of the Government, after which one of two things will happen.
 Either the Government will choose to pursue legal action against the party in question or allow the relator to continue fighting the case.

 DID YOU, OR A LOVED ONE, SUFFER INJURIES IN BUFFALO, NEW YORK?